 A multi-vendor ecommerce platform is a turnkey solution inherently designed to build online marketplaces where multiple sellers can list/sell their products.
 The multi-vendor ecommerce platform includes all the basic e-commerce functionalities and essential integrations to streamline/manage marketplace operations.
-Turnkey multi-vendor ecommerce platforms save business owners considerable development time that can be utilized effectively in branding and marketing.
+A turnkey multi-vendor ecommerce platform save business owners considerable development time that can be utilized effectively in branding and marketing of your online marketplace.

 Recent Growth of Multi-vendor eCommerce Marketplaces

 In 2020 – during the initial days of the pandemic, we witnessed a boom in e-commerce as sales soared by nearly 44% – the highest annual growth rate in two decades.
 Multi-vendor ecommerce marketplaces saw substantial growth as the gross merchandise volume (GMV) grew by 81% year-over-year in Q4 2020, according to Deloitte Digital.